 The Commission staff attorneys serve as Examiners, or trial counsel, during formal proceedings and on appeals from Commission actions.
 The Examiner is responsible for all aspects of preparing and presenting a case before the Commission, Special Master, Special Court of Review or Review Tribunal.
 The Commission may also employ Special Counsel, chosen from distinguished members of the bar, to assist staff in preparing and presenting these cases.
-Attorneys from the Office of the Attorney General have also represented the Commission as Special Counsel in formal proceedings.
+Attorneys from the Office of the Attorney General have also represented the Commission as Special Counsel in Special Courts of Review, formal proceedings, and in external litigation brought against the Commission in State or Federal court.

 The Executive Director heads the agency and reports directly to the Commission.
-The Executive Director is also the primary liaison between the Commission and the judiciary, legislators, other government officials, the public and the media.
+The Executive Director is also the primary liaison between the Commission and the judiciary, legislators, other government officials, the public, and the media.